-The Krylov subspace will not expand any longer.
+This implies that the Krylov subspace will not expand any longer.

-Special care must be taken to address numerical instabilities for constructing the Krylov subspace and ensure the reliability and accuracy of the results.
+Special care must be taken to mitigate numerical instabilities when constructing the Krylov subspace to ensure the reliability and accuracy of the results.

-Remark 2.22 (Characteristic polynomial).
-The characteristic polynomial of $\mathcal{A}$ can be written as
+Remark 2.30 (Characteristic polynomial).
+The characteristic polynomial of \mathcal{A} can be written as